DfAC/IntroductionToRecommenderSystems/week05.md

 # Hidden data evaluations

 * fallacy of this hidden data evaluation
-* algorythm will get punished if it returns items I haven't seen yet
+* algorithm will get punished if it returns items I haven't seen yet
 * Netflix challenge - it was supposed to improved RMSE
 	* this does not solve the problem
 	* you want to use whole scale for things that matters not for counting failure
 * you are aiming for most popular item here, which is not the best approach
 	* user might have bought it anyway
 * magic solution here is **testing with users**
-* those metricks are useful to weed out poor models and poor data
+* those metrics are useful to weed out poor models and poor data
 * does your methodology sustain your

 # more metrics